 Daniel also has become a trustee for mentoring Aleto Foundation.
 Since from 2013 he has personally mentored over 55 future leaders.

-Founder and CEO of MDC Group celebrates in 2018 a milestone of 20 years in business.
+Last year, Founder and CEO of MDC Group celebrated a milestone of 20 years in business.